PhiTux/schoco/README.md

 - Teachers can open pupils solutions with a single click and show/compare them at the beamer in the classroom without the necessity of sending directories or files.
 - After a configurable start-date, pupils can see the solution of the teacher and compare it with their own solution.
 - Pupils can only open their own project or homework - no possibility to open the homework-solution of your best buddy.
 That's first because of privacy-reasons and second to minimize copying from others.
+- Schoco is available in english and german language.
+Other languages can be added easily, see [here](./frontend/src/locales/).

 # Installation